arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 The UNO R4 Minima is the first UNO series 32-bit development board, being previously based on 8-bit AVR microcontrollers.
 There are thousands of guides, tutorials and books written about the UNO board, where UNO R4 Minima continues its legacy.

 The board features the standard 14 digital I/O ports, 6 analog channels, dedicated pins for I²C, SPI and UART connections.
-It has compared to its predecessors much larger memory: 8 times more flash memory (256KB) and 16 times more SRAM (32KB).
+Compared to its predecessors the board has a much larger memory: 8 times more flash memory (256KB) and 16 times more SRAM (32KB).

 **Entry level projects:** If this is your first project within coding and electronics, the UNO R4 Minima is a good fit.
 It is easy to get started with, has a lot of online documentation (both official + 3rd party).